tmichel/offline-blog/README.md

 ### blog read [POST]

-Starts the inclduded web interface and opens the browser.
-If a post was given it tries to open it.
+Starts the included web interface and opens the browser.
+If a post was given, it tries to open it.
 If it could not be found the home page will open as would normally do.